DSroD/tribal-wars-scripts/Pages/src/routes/texts/tables-sort/text_en.md

 # Market Request Sort

-This script adds buttons to sort villages (A = ascending - vzestupné, D = descending - sestupné) in requests marketplace tab
+This script adds buttons to sort some tables in game (A = ascending, D = descending)

 ![Ukázka](/tribal-wars-scripts/img/market-request-sort.png)